8 Best Business Savings Accounts in 2023

 - Wire transfer fees and transaction fees

 - Bluevine: Best for those looking for an interest-earning, digital-only bank account.
-Earn up to 1.5% APY on balances up to $100,000 with qualifying transactions.
+Earn up to 2.0% APY on balances of $250,000 or less with qualifying transactions.
 Check out our Bluevine business checking review for more information.

 - Grasshopper: Best for businesses looking for interest-earning business checking and cash back on debit card purchases.
-It offers an uncapped 1% APY on business checking balances over $10,000 and 1% cash back.
+It offers up to 2.25% APY uncapped on business checking and 1% cash back.
 Read our Grasshopper review to learn more.

-When choosing a savings account over a checking account, you’re looking for an interest-earning account that exceeds most checking account APYs.
+When choosing a savings account over a checking account, you are looking for an interest-earning account that exceeds most checking account APYs.
 Choosing one of these accounts would give you more freedom with fee-free transactions, making them two of the best small business checking accounts.

 What You Need To Open Small Business Savings Accounts